 Around this time, Saliha discovered Rainbow Migration.
 Saliha describes feeling alienated by other migrants from Bangladesh, particularly as a woman.
 She also says that she had attended a small LGBTQI+ group, but felt that she didn’t feel she fit in there, due to her unique experiences.
-Someone there told her about a community for LGBTQI+ migrants, Rainbow Migrants, and she went to a meeting for the first time.
+Someone there told her about a community for LGBTQI+ migrants, Rainbow Migration, and she went to a meeting for the first time.
 Saliha says this felt like coming home, and that she had found somewhere where “someone is talking in my language…talking about my feelings.”
-Saliha attended the monthly women’s group, where she says she witnessed people “opening their hearts to one another.”
+Saliha attended the women’s group, where she says she witnessed people “opening their hearts to one another.”
 She describes the community she found at Rainbow Migration as part of her family and says that they gave her the drive to keep fighting back when she came close to giving up.

-Saliha got her asylum decision in 2020, after a drawn-out court process that she describes as “killing time.”
+Saliha was granted asylum in 2020, after a drawn-out court process that she describes as “killing time.”
 She says the judge finally understood where she was coming from, and that she didn’t even read the final judgement to learn why her application had been accepted, she just wanted the process to be over.
 Saliha says she struggles to feel happy about the judgement, saying that after so much trauma her emotions are “frozen”, and she still struggles with flashbacks and can’t help but reflect and question why she has had to suffer so much.
 She says she still sometimes can’t believe she’s alive.

 However, Saliha says that she is trying to improve and “come out of it” every day, even though she knows she may never be totally free from her trauma.
-She has recently completed a 12-week program of counselling, and she has good friends, including her ex-girlfriend.
+She has recently completed a 12-week programme of counselling, and she has good friends, including her ex-girlfriend.
 She also dates “a lot of girls”, but she’s yet to find someone who lives up to her first love (“it might be that we just haven’t met”).
 Through everything, Saliha says she feels blessed to have had support from Rainbow Migration and that she misses the friends she made there.